Fatal1ty/mashumaro/README.md

 There are preconfigured codecs and mixin classes.
 As for codecs, you are offered to choose between convenience and efficiency.
-When you need to decode or encode structured data more than once, then it's preferable to create a decoder or encoder specifically for that structure.
+When you need to decode or encode structured data more than once, it's preferable to create a decoder or encoder specifically for that structure.
 For one-time use with default settings it may be convenient to use global functions that create a disposable decoder or encoder under the hood.

 ### Basic form